 Before you drive away from the collision shop after the repair work has been done, you should definitely do a close visual inspection of the repairs, and you should also review them at a distance to make sure nothing looks out of the ordinary.

 Specifically, you should check the paint in the affected area, so you can be sure that the texture and color match the rest of the vehicle.
-Make sure that the vehicle is clean and has no leftover remnants of work that was done by repair employees.
+Make sure that the vehicle is clean and has no leftover remnants of the repair employees’ work.

-Another thing you should do before leaving the collision shop is taking a test drive to make sure that any mechanical repairs are in order, and that the vehicle is functioning normally.
-If you’re not satisfied with any of these points, you should bring up the issue immediately rather than putting it off till later.
+Another thing you should do before leaving the collision shop is take a test drive to make sure that any mechanical repairs are in order, and that the vehicle is functioning normally.
+You should bring up the issue immediately rather than putting it off till later.

-Once you’ve left the collision shop, any issues which you identify probably won’t get worked on anytime soon, so it’s definitely to your advantage to take care of everything right on the spot.
+After leaving the collision shop, any issues which you identify probably won’t get to have repairs anytime soon, so it’s definitely to your advantage to take care of everything right on the spot.

 Check the Airbag Replacement

-If your vehicle was involved in a fairly serious accident, it’s very likely that the airbag would need to be replaced, since it was probably deployed at some point during the accident.
+If your vehicle got in a fairly serious accident, it’s very likely that the airbag will need a replacement.

 There really is no way that a reputable collision shop would overlook the replacement of your airbag, but it is possible that a less than scrupulous dealer would deliberately overlook it.

-Airbags can fetch a hefty price on the black market, and some fly-by-night operators might be tempted to charge the insurance company for an airbag, without actually installing a new one.
+Airbags can fetch a hefty price on the black market, and this could tempt some fly-by-night operators to charge the insurance company for an airbag, without actually installing a new one.
 This would also allow the repair shop to sell the airbag and bring in additional income for the same lack of new installation.

 Make sure to check whether the airbag light indicator is on, or if you hear a hollow sound from your steering wheel when you knock on it lightly.